Little children, let no one deceive you. He who practices righteousness is righteous, just as He is righteous. – 1 John 3:7

 3 – It leads to loose living.

-Professing Christians are increasing unconcerned about holiness.
+Professing Christians are increasingly unconcerned about holiness.
 They are living worldly lifestyles, drinking more, dressing in a more worldly way, and slipping often in regards to sexual matters.
 There is very little talk of fearing God or forsaking the world.
 The line between the world and Christendom has grown increasingly gray.
 Many professing Christians look like the world, dress like the world, indulge like the world, date like the world, consume media like the world, and the list goes on.
 There is hardly a distinction, even among those in church leadership!

 One issue that is particularly baffling to me is the willingness on the part of professing Christians to ingest any and all types of media.
 How is it that I see professing Christians post on social media their love for ‘Game of Thrones?’
 And how is it that young men in Christian families are allowed to play games like ‘Grand Theft Auto?’
 It used to be that Christians would never darken the door of a movie theater, but now it is nothing to sit at ‘R’ rated movies.
 This is the fruit of weak and erroneous preaching and is only the tip of the iceberg.